aultimus/baconometer/README.md

 ## Downloading and Preparing Data

+### IMDB Data
+IMDB data is downloadable *personal and non-commercial use only*, you should be aware of the strict copyright when using this data.
+You should not host a service serving this data, for that use case TMDB or Wikidata is more appropriate.

 You should only need to do this once or whenever you want to load new data.
 The import is the really slow step, this initialises the neo4j database but takes around eight minutes to complete.

-- `make download-data` – Downloads the IMDb dataset files (`name.basics.tsv.gz` and `title.basics.tsv.gz`) into the top-level directory.
+- `make download-imdb-data` – Downloads the IMDb dataset files (`name.basics.tsv.gz` and `title.basics.tsv.gz`) into the top-level directory.
 - `make prepare-data` – Generates the Neo4j bulk import CSVs (`actors.csv`, `films.csv`, `acted_in.csv`).

+### TMDB Data
+Use `github.com/aultimus/tmdb-crawler` to obtain `actors.csv`, `films.csv` and `acted_in.csv`

+### Importing Data

 - `make import-data` – Runs the Neo4j bulk import step using Docker Compose.
 This loads the generated CSVs into a fresh Neo4j database.
 To run the bulk import manually (outside Docker), use `scripts/import_neo4j_bulk.sh`.

 ## Testing